philrz/super/docs/integrations/zeek/reading-zeek-log-formats.md

 2. Using the built-in [ASCII logger](https://docs.zeek.org/en/current/scripts/base/frameworks/logging/writers/ascii.zeek.html)
    configured with `redef LogAscii::use_json = T;`

-In both cases, Zed tools such as `zq` can read these logs automatically as is, but with caveats.
+In both cases, Zed tools such as `super` can read these logs automatically as is, but with caveats.

 Let's revisit the same `conn` record we just examined from the Zeek TSV